variableSoup/react-devFinder/README.md

 # DevFinder

-This GitHub user search app uses the GitHub users API to fetch information on Github users.
+This app uses the GitHub users API to fetch information on Github users.

 Users should be able to: